Merry Christmas from Retrovoltage!

 What’s On Your Workbench?

-People ask me what kind of gear I use at Retrovoltage and at Rain City Audio for projects.
+People ask me what kind of gear I use at Retrovoltage for projects.
 So, here we go:

 While it’s by no means the best-equipped workbench out there, it has a good mix of lab- and service-grade equipment which can take care of nearly all of my needs.
 We’ll start in the top left.